-That means if you’ve not taken the steps to start preparing for the new legislation, now’s the time to begin.
+That means if you need to update your processes, now’s the time to begin.

-Start by reviewing your current processes to see what needs to be amended, and provide information to employees on the details and criteria as it relates to their employment (the answers in this article will help but it’s also worth reaching out to a payroll expert, employment lawyer or an accountant specialising in payroll).
+Start by reviewing your current processes to see what needs to be amended, and provide information to employees on the details and criteria as it relates to their employment.

 Editor’s note: This article was first published in July 2022 and has been updated for relevance.